jcsteh/osara/readme.md

 To do this:

 1. Select the desired item.
-2. Go to a stretch marker; e.g. using the"Item: go to next stretch marker" action.
+2. Go to a stretch marker; e.g. using shift+apostrophe (Item: go to next stretch marker).
  Ensure that OSARA reports the stretch marker.
 3. Move the edit cursor to the position to which you wish to move the stretch marker.
-4. Run the "OSARA: Move last focused stretch marker to current edit cursor position" action.
+4. Press alt+m (OSARA: Move last focused stretch marker to current edit cursor position).

 ### Configuration
 OSARA includes a Configuration dialog to adjust various settings.
-You open this dialog using the "OSARA: Configuration" action.
+You open this dialog by pressing control+alt+shift+p (OSARA: Configuration).

 The dialog contains the following options: